 I met with Julia, the winemaker.
 Julia acquired her winemaking university degree in Berlin, whilst also working as a waitress in her spare time to pay for her studies.
 She gave us a few simple rules and tips when looking out for the bad grapes and bunches that might be rotten inside or may have been attacked by insects.
 I took my scissors and my bucket and started looking for the ripe grapes, making sure I didn’t leave a good bunch behind.

-On this particular day we were picking #Syrah, a grape variety that due to its thin skin gets attacked by all kinds of insects.
-Among the healthy bunches there are some that aren’t very impressive, so it is important to have a good eye and quick judgment in order to decide whether to save a bunch or return it to the soil as fertilizer.
+On this particular day, we were picking Syrah, a grape variety that due to its thin skin gets attacked by all kinds of insects.
+Among the healthy bunches, some aren’t very impressive, so it is important to have a good eye and quick judgment to decide whether to save a bunch or return it to the soil as fertilizer.

 My following harvest experience was very different.

-Carlos is a genuine #artisan of wine in Mallorca.
+Carlos is a genuine artisan of wine in Mallorca.
 He has been involved in winemaking most of his life.
-He knows every detail of the Mallorcan #varieties and he is involved in recuperation programmes for some of the lesser-known grapes.
-He makes all of his wines with minimum intervention and the care and respect he has for the #indigenous grapes is very hard to find nowadays.
+He knows every detail of the Mallorcan varieties and he is involved in recuperation programmes for some of the lesser-known grapes.
+He makes all of his wines with minimum intervention and the care and respect he has for the indigenous grapes are very hard to find nowadays.
 His wines are a reflection of what the soil gives and he only adds a low amount of sulphites to them.

-We very quickly picked all of the grapes and loaded them on to a trailer to be taken back to Selva where the healthy ones were selected bunch by bunch and sometimes grape by grape before the fermentation process began.
-This laborious procedure, along with the low production of only about 500 bottles a year make #Malva a very desired wine in Mallorca.
+We very quickly picked all of the grapes and loaded them onto a trailer to be taken back to Selva where the healthy ones were selected bunch by bunch and sometimes grape by grape before the fermentation process began.
+This laborious procedure, along with the low production of only about 500 bottles a year makes Malva a very desired wine in Mallorca.
 It is a wine that will improve every year and its creator also believes it will age well if put down for some 4 to 5 years.

 I recommend this experience to anyone that has the time to help out during the harvest season.